kaitersgonnakait/souparna-maji/content/authors/admin/_index.md

     date_start: 2024-09-01
     date_end: ''
     summary: |-
-      Project ‑ Global and Regional Externalities in Trade Agreements:
-      - Evaluate how trade agreements impact multinational production choices using econometric models in Stata & R.
+      - Analyze the impact of trade agreements on multinational production decisions and firm behavior using econometric models in Stata and R based on data for 4,791 car models across 138 brands from 2000 to 2016.
+      - Simulate welfare and market outcomes under counterfactual policy shocks under varied demand scenarios.
-      - Analyze welfare effects of deep integration in the presence of externalities (e.g., car emissions) of regulatory policies.
+      - Assess the sustainability and competitiveness of deep integration under cross-border regulatory harmonization.

-      Project ‑ Global and Regional Externalities in Trade Agreements:
-      - Design baseline calibrations and policy‑shock simulations adapting CES and non‑CES demand models in Python.
+    button:
+      text: 'Read More'
+      url: '/experience/postdoctoral-researcher'
   - position: Adjunct Lecturer
     company_name: Geneva School of Economics and Management, University of Geneva
     company_url: ''